slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ### Priv esc using apt-get MITM

-I saw that `www-admin-data` can run `apt-get` update and upgrade as root without any password:
+I see that `www-admin-data` can run `apt-get` as root without any password:

 ```
 www-admin-data@onetwoseven:/$ sudo -l